HSBC UK Bank Conveyancing Panel Information

 Remember: CML requirements are not guidelines; they are the lender client’s instructions.

-The Law Society’s CQS accreditation is no guarantee to lender panel acceptance.
-Nevertheless the CML have indicated that it is likely to become a prerequisite for firms wishing to join their approved list of firms.
-A number of Lenders now use the scheme as the starting point for Panel approval as is the case with Astra Mortgages.
+The Law Society’s CQS membership is no guarantee to lender panel acceptance.
+Nevertheless the CML have indicated that it is likely to become a prerequisite for firms wishing to join their approved list of conveyancing solicitors.
+A number of Lenders now use CQS as the starting point for Panel approval such as Astra Mortgages.

-My firm is listed on the HSBC UK Bank conveyancing panel and due to complete a remortgage within the next few weeks.
-I can not locate a Mortgage Deed for the client to execute.
+My firm is listed on the HSBC UK Bank conveyancing panel and all set to complete a purchase shortly.
+My papers do not include a Mortgage Deed for the client to sign.
 Who do I contact at HSBC UK Bank to request substitute deeds?

-You need to get in touch with HSBC UK Bank to obtain standard documents.
-The The Council of Mortgage Lenders Handbook includes an express inquiry for banks to reveal who to contact to obtain standard documents.
+You need to communicate with HSBC UK Bank to obtain standard documents.
+The CML Handbook has an individual question for lenders to reveal who to contact to obtain standard documents.
 HSBC UK Bank in their Part 2’s state:

-Please remember to disclose the firm’s HSBC UK Bank conveyancing panel number.
+You will need to quote your HSBC UK Bank solicitors panel number.

 Find a Lawyer on the HSBC UK Bank Conveyancing Panel